foursquare/fsqio/README.md

 Projects aspirationally have READMEs at the project root.

+## Acknowledgements

+* Thanks to the great community supporting [Pants](https://github.com/pantsbuild/pants).
+* Fsq.io is split from commits to our internal monorepo by [Sapling](https://github.com/jsirois/sapling), a git porcelain tool by @jsirois.

 ## Discussion

 Please open an issue if you have any questions or concerns.